Expats doing business in Belgium will find themselves operating in a diverse, globalised and open economy.

 Business culture in Belgium

 The business culture in Belgium can be confusing due to the country's diversity.
 There are stark contrasts between its two predominant communities – the French-speaking Walloons and the Dutch-speaking Flemings.
-With a quarter of the population being foreign, Belgium's business culture is further diversified.
+With 10 percent of the country's population being foreign born, Belgium's business culture is further diversified.

 French, Dutch and German are the three official languages in Belgium.
-The majority of residents speak either French or Dutch.
 While both communities are traditionally from specific geographic regions, they coexist throughout much of the country.
 Expats doing business in Belgium shouldn't assume that the cultures of these different regions are interchangeable.

 It's very common for Belgians to be multilingual, especially when it comes to being able to speak French and Dutch.
 Depending on where they will be working in Belgium expats may encounter language switching, while negotiations between businesspeople from different communities might also take place in English.

-A trait shared by all business cultures in Belgium is an insistence on compromise, even when it doesn’t significantly benefit either party.
+A trait shared by all business cultures in Belgium is an insistence on compromise.
 Belgian businesspeople see meeting halfway as a willingness to work together.
 This expectation is mirrored in the strong union culture in Belgium, which creates many demands on businesses.
 This is a point that expats should be prepared for if they intend to start their own business in the country.

 Business meetings in Belgium are conducted formally.
 Participants are expected to arrive punctually, and the meeting should be structured and efficient.
 Formal titles are generally used.
 German and Flemish speakers are more likely to use English titles, while French speakers are more likely to use Monsieur, Madame or Mademoiselle.